GreallyLab/Rastogi_et_al_2019/Genotyping/eQTL_pipeline.md

 EOF
 ```

 I then looked for samples that were flagged as being poor quality in more than 1 of the methods.
 The following samples were identified: A19, A21?, A47, B03, B04, B17, B25, and B52.
-You can see some plots and the analysis to generate thresholds in Bam_QC.R.

 <a name="Covs">

-2. Preparing the covariate file
+3. Preparing the covariate file

 I'm going to be using the first 3 PCs from the genotype data and then a few of the PCs from the expression data.
 The COV file contains the covariate data in simple TXT format.